MudgalSagar/wagging_tail_app/README.md

-# PawFinds: Pet Adoption System Front End
+# Wagging Tails: Pet Adoption System Front End

 Welcome to the PawFinds Pet Adoption System front-end repository!
 This project is developed using React.js and aims to provide a user-friendly interface for users to discover and adopt pets.